Strategic security planning for the digital future

 How does one develop a Zero Trust security architecture?

-Developing a Zero Trust security architecture requires a fundamental paradigm shift away from the traditional perimeter-based model toward an approach in which trust is never implicit and verification is always required.
+Developing a Zero Trust security architecture requires a fundamental fundamental change away from the traditional perimeter-based model toward an approach in which trust is never implicit and verification is always required.
 Building such an architecture is a multi-layered process that demands strategic planning and incremental implementation.

 🔍 Core principles of Zero Trust: